oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 -------------

 This feature enables to reserve some resources without launching any program on corresponding nodes.
-Thus nothing is done by OAR when a job is starting (no prologue, no epilogue on the nodes) except the execution of the prologue and epilogue on the server (SERVER_SCRIPT_EXEC_FILE_).
+Thus nothing is done by OAR on computing nodes when a job is starting except on the COSYSTEM_HOSTNAME_ defined in the configuration file.

 This is useful with an other launching system that will declare its time slot in OAR.
 So yo can have two different batch scheduler.

-When you submit a job you have to use "-t cosystem" option of oarsub_ to specify that this is a besteffort job.
+When you submit a job you have to use "-t cosystem" option of oarsub_ to specify that this is a cosystem job.

-These jobs are stopped by the oardel_ command or when they reach their walltime.
+These jobs are stopped by the oardel_ command or when they reach their walltime or their command has finished.
 They also use the node COSYSTEM_HOSTNAME_ to launch the specified program or shell.